Known For : Water Sports in Kovalam Lighthouse Beach Hawah Beach

 The Baby Beach in Kannur, as the name suggests, is a tiny yet an extremely attractive beach along the shore of the Arabian Sea.
 Don't be mistaken by its name or size, this beach is a very happening picnic spot for the locals of Kannur and attracts the attention of many tourists with its panoramic view of the azure Arabian Sea.

-The Snehatheeram Beach situated in Thrissur is one of the most super-scenic beaches present here, and a trip to Thrissur without coming down here is incomplete with the sun, sand and the Arabian Sea all coming together in perfect harmony and descending upon the beach right in the middle of the coastline.
+The Snehatheeram beach in Kerala situated in Thrissur is one of the most super-scenic beaches present here, and a trip to Thrissur without coming down here is incomplete with the sun, sand and the Arabian Sea all coming together in perfect harmony and descending upon the beach right in the middle of the coastline.

 Located at a distance of 6 kms from Alappuzha and 90 kms from Kochi International Airport, Thumpoly is a coastal town in Kerala.
 With the majestic Arabian Sea on one side, and a charming quaint lake on the other, Thumpoly has been graciously blessed with golden sandy beaches, verdant green meadows and numerous canals which finally make their way to the ocean, by nature.

-Punnapra Beach is a serene getaway famous for its golden stretch of sand and pristine waters.
+Punnapra beach in Kerala is a serene getaway famous for its golden stretch of sand and pristine waters.
 It is an isolated beach and doesn't have a lot of visitors.
 It is, therefore, preferred for tourists looking for a romantic holiday away from the chaotic city life.
 Ayurvedic massages on the beach are quite famous here, making it a good place to replenish one's mind and body.

 Compare quotes from upto 3 travel agents for free